-No matter what else is happening in the world, chances are you will still be able to find me with a book.
-For the past two weeks, that book has been Misquoting Jesus: The Story behind Who Changed the Bible and Why by New Testament scholar Bart Ehrman.
-I had been meaning to read this book next for several months, but I kept putting it off.
-Now that I’ve finally read it, I wish I had earlier.
+I had been meaning to read Misquoting Jesus: The Story Behind Who Changed the Bible and Why by New Testament scholar Bart Ehrman for several months, but I kept putting it off.
+Now that I’ve finally read it, I wish I had done so earlier.
 It was incredible!

 This wasn’t my first time reading Bart Ehrman; in December I read Did Jesus Exist? and I remember saying that Ehrman seemed to have a great reluctance in writing that book, and that it had a negative effect on the overall tone.
 I said then that it seemed likely that his other books (like this one) would be more exciting, and I was right.
 Misquoting Jesus contained a lot of surprises that I had never heard about the New Testament.
 Even if it is a bit slow in the first half, it really starts to pick up speed later on.
 Here are the chapters:

 2. The Copyists of the Early Christian Writings

 The book begins with the story of Ehrman’s deconversion from the fundamentalist Christianity of his high school years and how textual criticism of the New Testament started him on a path away from that and instead to wherever the evidence led him.
 Ehrman is now agnostic, but he doesn’t say so in this book.
 The closest he gets to implying that he has dismissed God altogether is the point that